AI and Human: How to create a fruitful collaboration for Customer Care?

 These perspectives show the importance of the potential of chatbots for customer care.
 Advances in this technology and the continued growth of messaging applications will further increase their use in the coming years.

 Increasingly advanced and reliable models based on chatbots are being put in place.
 These applications contribute to enhancing customer experience, with a seamless implementation and by providing instant answers 24/7.
-Practice shows that humans still play a crucial role alongside chatbots, and that their collaboration will be beneficial for businesses, thanks to happier customers, more satisfied agents and a smoother workload during the day.
+Practice shows that humans still play a crucial role alongside chatbots, and that their collaboration will be beneficial for businesses, thanks to happier customers, more satisfied agents and an evened workload during the day.